riseven/hc/README.md

 DISCLAIMER: *This is not a serious cryptographic software, DO NOT USE for any sensitive data.
 This is just my AMATEUR take at the field, programmed while I was at high school.
-It is really easy to screw things up in the crypto field, so I really encourage you to use a serious 3rd party library, which has been programmed by knowledgeable peopel in the field, and thoroughly tested.*
+It is really easy to screw things up in the crypto field, so I really encourage you to use a serious 3rd party library, which has been programmed by knowledgeable people in the field, and thoroughly tested.*

 ## Description